poby350h/Global-ShippingRate-Optimization-Engine/docs/decisions.md

 - Improves availability and resilience to regional incidents.

 3. Google Sheets as the source of truth

-- Operations can edit shipping rules directly in a spreadsheet.
+- Shipping rules are managed by the operations team directly in Google Sheets.
+- Each rule category is separated into multiple tabs (e.g., country rules, weight tiers, bundle mappings, promotions, fixed pricing, etc.).
+- The API parses and loads all tabs into structured in-memory objects at startup or reload.
-- No redeploy is needed for most business changes.
+- No redeploy is required for most business rule changes.
-- Scheduler and manual `/force-reload` keep cache in sync.
+- Scheduler and manual `/force-reload` keep the runtime cache fully synchronized with Sheets.

-4. Snapshots and analytics
+4. Snapshots, DR, and analytics decoupling

-- Cache snapshots are stored in GCS for DR.
+- Cache snapshots are stored in GCS for fast restore and disaster recovery.
-- Snapshots can be exported asynchronously to Cloud SQL for analysis.
+- Snapshots can be exported asynchronously to Cloud SQL for analytics and reporting.
-- Checkout latency does not depend on Cloud SQL.
+- Checkout latency and availability never depend on Cloud SQL.